How Can We Save Coral? Coral Reefs Are In Danger

 Unfortunately, this charming picture is frequently different from the brutal reality seen by numerous coral reefs.

-From one side of the world to the other, these sensitive reef ecosystems are turning out to be progressively more without color and life because of the adverse consequences of anthropogenic (artificial) environmental change.
+From one side of the world to the other, these sensitive reef ecosystems are becoming progressively more without color and life because of the adverse consequences of anthropogenic (artificial) environmental change.

 Coral Reefs are in Danger

-Now, coral reefs are deteriorating and dying at an alarming rate because of human and natural pressing factors that range from overfishing and degradation to ocean acidification and climate change.
+Coral reefs are deteriorating and dying at an alarming rate due to pressing human and natural factors, including overfishing and degradation, ocean acidification, and climate change.

-Researchers have assessed that 75% of the world's corals are in danger and 10% have as of now died.
-Below are the worldwide threats that these most significant living structures on the planet are facing.
+Researchers have assessed that 75% of the world's corals are in danger, and 10% have died.
+Below are the threats these most significant living structures face worldwide.

 Coral Bleaching